 A key requirement for the Project prior to commencement will be to secure the necessary working capital to establish the operating structure and the various services required to commission the initial stages of the Project.
 The source of this working capital is expected to be dependent upon the funding program for the capital investment for the initial stages of the Project (i.e. Tower 1 Precinct).
 As part of the funding application or negotiations, it is recommended that the establishment working capital requirements are included within the total capital requirement submitted for considerations.

 Once operational, the Project (Tower 1 Precinct) is expected to generate cashflows through a range of different revenue streams.
-These revenue streams are expected generate a positive operational cashflow of $111.1 million (in nominal terms) over the appraisal period.
+These revenue streams are expected generate a positive operational cashflows of $111.1 million (in nominal terms) over the appraisal period.

 While the net cashflows generated by the operation of the Tower 1 Precinct alone are not expected to be sufficient to fund the delivery of the Tower 2 Precinct capital works, they are expected to support the proposal for funding from other sources (as listed above).